Hakim Akbar

-Akmal Hakim Akbar (born August 11, 1980) is a former American football linebacker of the National Football League (NFL) and Canadian Football League (CFL).
-He was originally drafted by the New England Patriots in the fifth round (163rd overall) of the 2001 NFL Draft.
-He played college football at Washington.
+Akmal Hakim Akbar (born August 11, 1980) is an American former professional football player who was a linebacker of the National Football League (NFL) and Canadian Football League (CFL).
+He was selected by the New England Patriots in the fifth round of the 2001 NFL draft.
+He played college football for the Washington Huskies.

 Akbar earned a Super Bowl ring with the Patriots in Super Bowl XXXVI.
-He has also been a member of the Houston Texans, St. Louis Rams, Tampa Bay Buccaneers, Jacksonville Jaguars and Calgary Stampeders.
+He was also a member of the St. Louis Rams, Houston Texans, Tampa Bay Buccaneers, Jacksonville Jaguars, and Calgary Stampeders.

-Early years
+Early life

-Akbar was born the son of Kenneth and Rasheeda Akbar on August 11, 1980 in Riverside, California.
+Akbar was born the son of Kenneth and Rasheeda Akbar on August 11, 1980, in Riverside, California.
 Akbar attended Riverside Polytechnic High School, where he was selected All-California Interscholastic Federation (CIF), all-county and all-league pick while registering 91 tackles, with six interceptions, three fumble recoveries and seven forced fumbles as a senior.
 He also received eight votes in Long Beach Press Telegram’s ‘Best in the West’ poll and was named to the Tacoma News Tribune’s ‘Western 100’ team.
 He was rated the eighth-best defensive back in the Western Region by Prep Star.